-To confirm or cancel the action, you must click on the icons that appear below the message.
+To confirm or cancel the action, you must click on the buttons that appear below the message.
 The bot will only listen to the person that used the command.
 If no answer is given after a certain amount of time, the action will be cancelled.

 Some commands responses feature a paginator.
 These commands show a couple buttons to navigate between the result pages:

 When you click on one of the arrow buttons, the page is scrolled in that direction.
 Using the stop button removes the paginating interface.
 Only the user that used the command can turn the pages.